Choose a language:

 digital public services guide

-Denmark's digital government transformation is paying dividends
+Denmark's egovernment transformation is paying dividends

 We’ve established the “what” of Danish digitalization, but when you’re trying to transform something or inspire change among government leaders, the “why” is often the most important thing.